 Hanne Jacobs, PhD

-I am an associate professor of philosophy and director of the graduate program.
-I have published articles on topics in phenomenology such as personhood, rationality, and phenomenological method.
-My current research interest is in theories of mind, reason, and world.
-While I have mainly written on Husserl and post-Husserlian phenomenology, I also have an interest in Kant and contemporary Kantian accounts of reason, moral psychology, and social epistemology insofar as these intersect with critical race and feminist theory.
+I am an associate professor of philosophy and director of the graduate program at Loyola University Chicago.
+I have published articles on topics in phenomenology such as personhood, attention, rationality, and phenomenological method.
+My current research interest is in theories of knowledge that take our socio-historical embeddedness seriously.
+While I have mainly written on Husserl and post-Husserlian phenomenology, I also have an active research interest in moral psychology and social epistemology insofar as these intersect with critical race and feminist theory.

 Katholieke Universiteit Leuven, Belgium